Altitude tent and Hypoxia chamber CO2 Air Scrubbers

 - Elevation of arterial blood pressure

-Elevated CO2 levels during high-altitude training might generate hypoxia symptoms or make them worse.
+Elevated CO2 levels during high-altitude training in altitude tents and hypoxia chambers might generate hypoxia symptoms or make them worse.

 The Alfaintek CO2 Scrubber will help you to maintain a normal and stable CO2 level in the high-altitude training chambers and tents.